lbolla/lbolla.info/content/blog/blocking-tornado.md

 Very simply, the `unblock` decorator submits the decorated function to the thread pool, which returns a future; a callback is added to this future to return control to the IOLoop, by calling `add_callback`, which eventually will call `self.finish` and conclude the request.

 Note that the decorated function must be itself be decorated with `tornado.web.asynchronous`, in order to not call `self.finish` too soon!
+Moreover, `self.write` is not thread-safe (thanks mrjoes!) therefore it must be called in the main thread with the future's result as parameter.

 Full code is below, available on [gist][6].